-Far East Mansions, 5-6 Middle Rd., Shop 114 (up the stairs), Tsim Sha Tsui, Kowloon, Hong Kong (MTR: TST).
+Far East Mansions, 5-6 Middle Rd., shop 114 (up the stairs), Tsim Sha Tsui, Kowloon, Hong Kong (MTR: TST).

 Calling this a store may lead you to believe it is bigger than a postage stamp, which it is not.
 More than two shoppers make it feel crowded.
 But that's only because it's piled high and deep with handbags of all sorts.
 These babies are no fakes either.
-They're excellent-quality items that look like styles you know and love-but, with no phony parts, they're totally legal.
-Prices begin at around \$150 and go up (sometimes way up), but you often can't tell the bags from the \$1,000 versions.
+They're excellent-quality items that look like styles you know and love-but, with no phony parts; they're totally legal.
+Prices begin at around \$250 and go up (sometimes way up), but you often can't tell the difference between these bags and the \$2,000 versions.
 You can have your purchases delivered to the U.S. (saving on the Customs allowance), order something made in a custom color, or buy small leather goods such as belts and wallets.
 Credit cards accepted.
+Yes, Birkin.